Leo von Jena: World War I

-Von Jena was the eleventh child of the Prussian officer and later general of the infantry Eduard von Jena (1834-1911) and his first wife Elisabeth Auguste Karoline Helene, née Freiin von Dalwigk (1840-1880).
+Jena was the eleventh child of the Prussian officer and later general of the infantry Eduard von Jena (1834–1911) and his first wife Elisabeth Auguste Karoline Helene, née Freiin von Dalwigk (1840–1880).

-In May 1896 he joined the cadet corps (Kadettenkorps) with the Life Grenadier Regiment "König Friedrich Wilhelm III."
-(1st Brandenburg) No. 8 (Leib-Grenadier-Regiment König Friedrich Wilhelm III.) with the rank of Fahnenjunker.
+In May 1896 he joined the cadet corps (Kadettenkorps) with the Life Grenadier Regiment König Friedrich Wilhelm III.
+(1st Brandenburg) with the rank of Fahnenjunker.
 On November 18, 1897, he was promoted to second lieutenant and assigned to the war school in Danzig.
-In May 1902 he transferred to the Holstein Field Artillery Regiment No. 24 in Güstrow.
+In May 1902, he transferred to the Holstein Field Artillery Regiment No. 24 in Güstrow.
 Between April 30, 1903, and 1911 he served in various military units.
 On February 18, 1908, Jena was promoted to Oberleutnant.
-In 1911 he became adjutant of the Landwehr district of Frankfurt (Oder) (Oder).
-In September 1912 he became an aid and adviser to Prince Friedrich Leopold of Prussia.
+In 1911, he became adjutant of the Landwehr district of Frankfurt (Oder).
+In September 1912, he became an aid and adviser to Prince Friedrich Leopold of Prussia.
 On October 18, 1912, he was promoted to Hauptmann (captain).
-In August 1913 von Jena was appointed personal adjutant to Prince Friedrich Karl of Prussia.
+In August 1913, Jena was appointed personal adjutant to Prince Friedrich.

-At the beginning of World War I in August 1914, he joined the 2nd Cavalry Division in Belgium and France.
-On 21 October 1914 he married his then fiancée Josefine Margarethe Schumacher.
-In December 1914 he became a company commander and battalion commander in the 5th Guards Regiment in Masuria, East Prussia.
-In the spring of 1915, von Jena was deployed back to France and suffered a knee injury during the Second Battle of the Marne.
+At the beginning of World War I in August 1914, Jena joined the 2nd Cavalry Division in Belgium and France.
+On 21 October 1914, he married his then-fiancée Josefine Margarethe Schumacher.
+In December 1914, he became a company commander and battalion commander in the 5th Guards Regiment in Masuria, East Prussia.
+In the spring of 1915, Jena was deployed back to France and suffered a knee injury during the Second Battle of the Marne.
 After recovery, he was deployed to the reserve battalion of the 5th Guards Regiment in Spandau, where he was appointed deputy adjutant of the 4th Guards Infantry Brigade in the fall of 1915.
 Soon he transferred to the Landwehr division of the Guards Corps.
-In November 1916 von Jena was promoted to commander of the 1st Battalion of the 4th Foot Guards Regiment and was assigned to the staff for the 1st Foot Guards Regiment in October 1917.
-Towards the end of the war, von Jena was commander of the Reserve Infantry Regiment No. 932.
+In November 1916, Jena was promoted to commander of the 1st Battalion of the 4th Foot Guards Regiment and assigned to the staff for the 1st Foot Guards Regiment in October 1917.
+Towards the end of the war, Jena was commander of Reserve Infantry Regiment No. 932.